oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-tests-for-performance/rule.md

 ---

-​Typically there are User Acceptance Tests that need to be written to measure the performance of your application.
+Typically there are User Acceptance Tests that need to be written to measure the performance of your application.
 As a general rule of thumb, Forms should not load in more than 4 seconds.
 This can be automated with your unit testing framework.

-**​Sample Code:**
+**Sample Code:**

 public abstract class FormTestBase&lt;F&gt;
  where F : Form, new()